Why Shade Matters at Camden Yards

 Camden Yards Sun and Shade Overview

-Camden Yards has a northeast-facing orientation (roughly 58°), meaning home plate faces southwest and center field points to the northeast.
+Camden Yards has a north-northeast-facing orientation (roughly 30°), meaning home plate faces south-southwest and center field points to the north-northeast.
 This is a typical orientation for American ballparks, and it creates predictable shade patterns for afternoon games.

 The sun in Baltimore travels through the southern sky, reaching its highest point due south at midday and then tracking toward the southwest through the afternoon.
-Because the stadium faces northeast, the third base side of the park faces northwest — away from the afternoon sun.
-This makes the third base side the clear winner for afternoon shade.
+Because the stadium faces north-northeast, home plate faces into the afternoon sun — but the seats behind home plate sit deepest under the upper-deck overhang, making them the clear winner for afternoon shade.

 The upper deck at Camden Yards extends around most of the infield, creating overhangs that shade the lower deck sections below.
-Sections in the lower bowl beneath the upper deck receive the most consistent shade coverage, particularly on the third base side.
+Sections in the lower bowl beneath the upper deck receive the most consistent shade coverage, particularly the seats behind home plate.

 Best Shaded Sections